FAIR PROCESSING AND PRIVACY NOTICE

 You are able to block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.
 Information on how to block cookies can usually be found within the “Help” feature of your browser.
 Information can also be found on the main browser websites. www.apple.com/safari (Apple Safari) www.google.com/chrome (Google Chrome) www.microsoft.com (Internet Explorer) www.mozilla–europe.org/en/firefox (Mozilla Firefox) www.opera.com (Opera)

-We will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
+We will continually review and update this Privacy Notice and those Notices relating to specific areas of our functions to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
 When such changes occur, we will revise the ‘last updated’ date at the top of this notice.
-Review date: January 2019

 Health data has been produced by the Chief Fire Officers Association (CFOA) and NHS England to help identify over 65s and vulnerable households in order to deliver vital Home Fire Safety Checks and safety referrals.
 NHS England, the Royal College of General Practitioners and Fire and Rescue Services (FRS) in England work together to share information (where relevant, proportionate and necessary) to allow Fire Service personnel to undertake home safety assessments for those who would benefit from a visit.
 The majority of fire deaths in the UK occur amongst the elderly population.
 However older people are most vulnerable to fire and a number of other risks.
 A home visit from the FRS is proven to make them safer and can reduce risk significantly.
 In one area of the United Kingdom where this work has been piloted since 2007, there has been a significant reduction in fire deaths and injuries which has developed into a current trend well below the national average.
 So we know this work can save many lives.
 The FRS and NHS will continue to work together in the future to ensure the visits undertaken by the FRS are effective in helping make people safe and well.